Wireless millimeterwave electro-optics on thin film lithium niobate: Results

-To meet the design rules, we optimize two critical transmission line parameters, namely, the electrode gap ($w = 3.3~\mu$m), and the optical waveguide width ($w_{wg}=1.5~\mu$m) to achieve impedance matching, minimize the metal-related absorption, and maximize the coherence length (full design spec in the Supplementary Information section~1).
+To meet the design rules, we optimize two critical transmission line parameters, namely, the electrode gap ($w = 3.3~\mu$m), and the optical waveguide width ($w_{wg}=1.5~\mu$m) to achieve phase matching, minimize the metal-related absorption, and maximize the coherence length.
 We achieve an optical loss of 1 dB/mm, mode overlap factor of $\Gamma_{eo} = 0.54$, and coherence length of $L_{coh}=5~$mm with the aforementioned values for the waveguide width and electrode gap.
 We note that the measured optical loss is higher than state-of-the-art values~\cite{wang_integrated_2018}, however we chose this narrower gap to achieve a small mode area and hence improve the modulation, highlighting the importance of balancing these parameters rather than minimizing the loss alone.

 On the antenna's side, we opt for a dipolar design as opposed to bow-tie antennas since its resonant behavior will boost the $IAF$.
-However, this comes at the cost of a frequency-dependent impedance $Z_a$ which complicates the impedance matching with the transmission line leading to reflection of the incident mmWave signal at the transmission line interface (see details in the Supplementary Information section~5).
-Our simulations confirm that an antenna design with a length of 400 $\mu$m gives high values of $IAF$ at frequency range 50-500 GHz and a moderate reflection coefficient $r_a = 0.6$.
-Further details in Supplementary Information section~2.1 and 8.
+However, this comes at the cost of a frequency-dependent impedance $Z_a$~\cite{balanis2016antenna} which complicates the impedance matching with the transmission line, leading to reflection of the incident mmWave signal at the transmission line interface (see details in the Supplementary Information section \ref{ReflmodelSI}).
+Our simulations confirm that an antenna design with a length of 400 $\mu$m gives high values of $IAF$ at frequency range 50-500 GHz and a frequency-dependent reflection coefficient $r_a$ varying in absolute value between 0.2-0.9.
+Further details in Supplementary Information section \ref{suppl:coupled_THz_fields} and \ref{CouplEffStrategiesSI}.